About the Board

 Melinda Merriam – Craft Fair Chair

 Hello!
-I am Kerri Williams and I currently manage the Band Booster website and newsletter.
+I am Kerri Williams and I manage the Band Booster website and newsletter and have recently taken the position as uniform chair.
 I am a native New Mexican, a Sandia High School alum and a proud Matador parent.
 I am married to Terry and our daughter is the fourth Williams kid to attend Sandia.
 She plays alto sax in the marching band and wind ensemble.
-I have a BS in psychology from UNM and am currently the CEO/Owner of Grizzly Storage.
+I have a BS in psychology from UNM and I’m the CEO/Owner of Grizzly Storage.